up202100688/Wishing-Plan/README.md

 -   Clone the repository
 -   Create local .env `cp .env.example .env` and fill in the values
 -   Install dependencies `yarn install` or just `yarn`
+-   Start the database `docker-compose up -d`
+-   Run `yarn db-push` to migrate the database
+-   Run `yarn db-seed` to seed the database with test data
 -   Run the development server `yarn dev`

 ## [Project Board](https://app.zenhub.com/workspaces/wishing-plan-637b3ad68b9646001dfac86a/board)